17 Christmas Baby Announcement Ideas: Captions, Wording, Photos & More!

 Santa’s got nothing on the gift you’ve already received this holiday season: a baby!
 Whether you’ve recently welcomed a little bundle of joy or are ready to share your pregnancy with your friends and extended family, a Christmas baby announcement is sure to spread joy this season.

-There are so many fun ways that you can use the holidays to introduce your baby to the world — and in this article, we’ve compiled a list of over 40 announcement ideas (including ways to share the news, wording/captions, and photo ideas) to help you show off your littlest addition or announce that you have a bun in the oven.
-So turn on a classic Christmas movie, light a spruce scented candle, and warm up with some peppermint cocoa because it’s time to get started!
+There are so many fun ways that you can use the holidays to introduce your baby to the world — and in this article, we’ve compiled a list of 17 announcement ideas (including ways to share the news, wording/captions, and photo ideas) to help you show off your littlest addition or announce that you have a bun in the oven.
+So turn on a classic Christmas movie, light a spruce-scented candle, and warm up with some peppermint cocoa because it’s time to get started!

 Christmas Birth Announcement Ideas: Ways to Share the Birth of Your Baby